Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Experiments

 \subsubsection{Doppler Radar ICP}

-The first novel radar odometry pipeline, referred to as `Doppler Radar ICP', simply adds a Doppler measurement-based term to Radar ICP.
-As discussed in Section \ref{sec:vel_estimator}, the Doppler measurement estimator is used to estimate a forward and side ego-vehicle velocity $\mbf{v}$ for the timestamp at the midpoint of each scan.
-This estimate is then included as an additional cost term in the Radar ICP pipeline by querying the continuous velocity estimate at the scan midpoint timestamp and contrasting it with $\mbf{v}$.
+Two new spinning radar odometry pipelines directly extend the baselines.
+These pipelines (`N1' and `N2' in Table \ref{tab:odom_results}) add a Doppler measurement-based term to the optimization problem.
+As discussed in Section~\ref{sec:vel_estimator}, the Doppler measurement estimator is used to estimate a forward and side ego-velocity $\mbf{v}$ for the timestamp at the midpoint of each scan.
+This estimate is then included as an additional cost term in the radar ICP pipelines by querying the continuous-velocity estimate at the scan midpoint timestamp and contrasting it with $\mbf{v}$.
 A fixed noise covariance is tuned for this loss term.
-This pipeline is relatively slow owing to the iterations needed for ICP, but should theoretically grant state-of-the-art performance.
+The added term is used both without (N1) and with (N2) a preintegrated heading gyroscope factor.
+These pipelines are relatively slow due to ICP.